of Campus Life

-Michael Jaromin joined the University in 1989 and has served in many roles in Student Success since that time.
-A dedicated Student Success professional, he was appointed the Director of Student Involvement & Leadership in 1999 and truly enjoys working with all of the diverse student leaders on campus.
+Michael Jaromin joined the University in 1989 and has served in many roles in Student Affairs since that time.
+A dedicated Student Affairs professional, he was appointed the Director of Student Involvement in 1999 and truly enjoys working with all of the diverse student leaders on campus.
 Mr. Jaromin has been trained by Project Adventure, Inc. and designed and presented many original workshops for student leaders.
-He is dedicated to enhancing the extra-curricular program for students through quality advisement, services, programs, and leadership development opportunities and has made it the mission of the Office of Student Involvement & Leadership to try and get as many students as possible involved in the life of the campus.
+He is dedicated to enhancing the extra-curricular program for students through quality advisement, services, programs, and leadership development opportunities and has made it the mission of the Office of Student Involvement to try and get as many students as possible involved in the life of the campus.

 Beth has been recognized with the Student Association Outstanding Administrator Award (2007), Student Association Mentor Award (2006), and the Presidential Honors Society Sung Bok Kim Award (2004).
 In addition, in 2008, she was honored as a Distinguished Member of the National Society of Collegiate Scholars.
-Since January 2005, she has served as Faculty Secretary to the UAlbany Circle of Omicron Delta Kappa National Leadership Honor Society and is the recipient of The Eldridge W. Roark, Jr. Meritorious Service Award and the Robert L. Morlan Outstanding Faculty Secretary Award.
-Beth earned her bachelor's degree from SUNY Fredonia and her master's degreee from the University of Hartford.
+Beth earned her bachelor's degree from SUNY Fredonia and her master's degree from the University of Hartford.
 Prior to joining the UAlbany family, she worked at the University of Connecticut and University of Hartford in counseling and health education capacities.
-Outside of the office, Beth is an avid kayaker and downhill skiier.
+Outside of the office, Beth is an avid downhill skier.

 Mary began her career at The University at Albany in 1982 working for the Office of Disabled Student Services and International Student Services.
-She has become a staple at The Office of Student Involvement and Leadership for almost 15 years providing support to all professional staff, as well as students in the office.
-Mary has provided invaluable service assisting major campus events such as Fountain Day, Danes After Dark, and the President’s Award for Leadership and Spellman Awards Program.
+She has become a staple at The Office of Student Involvement for almost 15 years providing support to all professional staff, as well as students in the office.
+Mary has provided invaluable service assisting major campus events such as Danes After Dark and the President’s Award for Leadership and Spellman Awards Program.
 In addition, she supervises and trains all Federal Work Study students.

 When a student visits the office for the first time, she is usually the go-to person - knowledgeable in current activities sponsored by the office and throughout campus.
 Prior to coming to the University she worked for the Department of Labor.